 He returned in December to play six games before he suffered a season-ending knee injury.
 Two more seasons to go and Bryant called it quits at 37 years of age.
 He had one good season in 2014-15 with a 22.3-point average but that was his lowest mark since his third year in the league.
 Both age and injuries robbed Bryant of his explosiveness and some of his leaping ability.
 His final stats those three seasons after the Achilles tear and knee injury?
 18.9 points, 4.4 rebounds, 3.9 assists, 1.1 steals, 36.6 percent FGs, 30.3 minutes per contest.

-Last but not the least in our study of these superstars who suffered Achilles tears is the Warriors’ Cousins.
-As a member of the New Orleans Pelicans last season, the 6-foot-11 center was playing like an MVP candidate with stats that would have easily made him eligible for consideration for the Maurice Podoloff Trophy.
+Last but not the least in our study of these superstars who suffered Achilles tears is the Cousins.
+As a member of the New Orleans Pelicans just a few seasons ago, the 6-foot-11 center was playing like an MVP candidate with stats that would have easily made him eligible for consideration for the Maurice Podoloff Trophy.

 For the regular season, Cousins averaged 16.3 points, 8.2 rebounds, 3.6 assists, 1.3 steals and 1.5 blocks in just 25.7 minutes a game.
 Not bad but they are far from his usual high standards.
-Because of his young age when he tore his Achilles, he has a chance to get back to being a dominant force in the league again.
+At the time of this writing, Cousins is only playing 18 minutes per game for the Houston Rockets, though he is productive in the limited minutes, averaging 8.9 points and 7.2 rebounds.

 Other notable players who suffered the same type of injury are LaPhonso Ellis, Voshon Leonard, Maurice Taylor, Elton Brand, Anderson Varejao, Chauncey Billups, Rudy Gay, Wes Matthews, and Brandon Jennings.
 Most of these players overcame the odds and returned to the court again but were never the same with some of them playing only a season or two before retiring.